Do you want more returning customers? The kind of customers who spend more money and visit more often?

 - Allow customers to interact with your brand outside the purchase cycle.
 This takes some creativity and investment because customers will see through things that aren’t valuable, and if the investment is long term—you might not see the benefit of these unique ways to interact with the brand for several years.

-5. Growing Customer Value
+5. Growing customer value

 In order to create better customer experiences, businesses must identify and improve the range of touchpoints, pathways and channels involved.
 This starts with considering the entire customer experience journey, holistically.
 A holistic loyalty strategy can increase customer lifetime value by bringing focus to one (or more) of the following tactics: